 330 Mcleod — projet de développement

-Ce projet résidentiel (plan d'implantation) situé au 330 Mcleod, dans le quartier Centretown (district Ward 14), a fait l'objet de 1 demande devant le processus de demande d'aménagement de la Ville d'Ottawa lors de la séance du 2021-10-26.
+Ce projet résidentiel (plan d'implantation) situé au 330 Mcleod, dans le quartier Centretown (district Ward 14), a fait l'objet de 2 demandes devant le processus de demande d'aménagement de la Ville d'Ottawa lors de la séance du 2021-10-26.
 Il prévoit 48 logements sur 5 étages.
-Statut : en progression — dernier statut : Receipt of Agreement from Owner Pending.
-Type de demande : Site Plan Control.
+Statut : en progression — dernier statut : Règlement de zonage en vigueur.
+Types de demande : Site Plan Control, Zoning By-law Amendment.

 2021-10-26 — Réglementation du plan d'implantation